sjackman/resume/README.md

 #### Open-source Developer

 Developer and member of the project leadership committee of Homebrew, the package manager for macOS and Linux.
-Created Homebrew for Linux, and grew its community of over fifteen thousand users.
+Created Homebrew for Linux, and grew its community of fifty thousand users.

 #### Sequencing Technologies and Genomic Assays